Code-Parrot-ai/10x-frontend-developer/intermediate/npm-vs-npm.md

 ---
 title:  "npm vs npx: Friends or Enemy?"

-subtitle:  "Learn about the key differences and complimentary nature of npm and npx"
+subtitle:  "Learn about the supplementary and complimentary nature of npm and npx"

 slug:  "npm-vs-npx-package-management"